Yuvrajscheema/mech_325_report/main.typ

 - Cheap (< \$1 per inch)
 - Easy to machine
-- Required minimum diameter below all components' bore diameter
+- Required minimum diameter below all components' bore diameter == Bushing Selection and Design Rationale

-=== Shaft 3 Overview
-#figure(
-  image("bram-images-420340594432/naked_shaft.png", width: 70%),
-  caption: [Shaft 3],
-)

-#figure(
-  image("bram-images-420340594432/shaft3.png", width: 70%),
-  caption: [Shaft 3 in CAD assembly],
-)

-Shaft 3 transfers torque from the worm gear to actually rotating the camera to track stars!
-It is subjected to radial and axial forces and thus features an angular contact bearing as well as a deep groove bearing.
-It is machined out Aluminum 2014-O, same as the other two shafts.

-== Bushing Selection and Design Rationale

 === Overview